awlx/samba-timemachine/README.md

 # samba-timemachine-docker

-This is a docker container that contains the latest version of SAMBA in Debian SID and configured to provide Apple "Time Capsule" like backups.
+This is a docker container that contains SAMBA and is configured to provide Apple "Time Capsule" like backups.

+There are three different builds: stable - Debian Stable with latest stable SAMBA latest - Debian SID with latest SAMBA experimental - Debian Experimental with latest pinned version of SAMBA in Repo

 To use the docker container do the following (it uses the mountpoint /backups to store your backups):

 ```
 docker pull awlnx/samba-timemachine
 docker run -d -t \
-    -v /backups/timemachine:/backups \
+    -v /backups/timemachine:/backups:z \
     -p 10445:445 \
     --restart unless-stopped awlnx/samba-timemachine
     --name timemachine